 Travel guitars are usually more expensive than regular guitars.
 They are designed specifically to be lightweight and portable, and that’s going to cost you.
 The usual price range of these guitars is between $150-300, but you will find some that are much more expensive than that.

 Whenever a guitar is pricier than the expected price range, it will be listed in the cons boxes.
-I haven’t really found any really cheap guitars - I don’t consider those to be the best travel guitars available.
+I haven’t really found any really cheap guitars – I don’t consider those to be the top guitars for travel that are available.

 Not sure which of this travel guitars is the right option for you?
 That’s okay – go for one of our top choices and you will not be disappointed!